 While there are an estimated 375 million vegetarians in the world, the number of strict vegans globally might be more like 10 million to 20 million.
 (I found no conclusive census of vegans, which accounts for that wide range.)

-India can claim the most vegetarians on our planet; an estimated 31 percent of the country’s 360 million residents do not consume meat or fish, although cream and clarified butter are common meal ingredients.
+India can claim the most vegetarians on our planet; an estimated 31 percent of the country’s 360 million residents do not consume meat or fish, although yogurt and clarified butter are common meal ingredients.

 Although the percentage is far lower in the United States, one study estimates there may be as many as 16 million vegetarians in the U.S., and suggests that about half of those are vegan – also avoiding all the eggs and dairy products.
 (Once again demonstrating the uncertainty of these numbers, a different source estimates half that number.)